skip to Main Content

 were the frescoes Chalcedonian?

-During the Council of Chalcedon, convened to fight the heresy of Nestorianism in 451, the Armenian Church was too busy helping defending itself from a Persian invasion to attend the proceedings, and so broke ranks on the nature of the border between the divine and human in the single person of Christ.
+During the Council of Chalcedon, convened to fight the heresy of Nestorianism in 451, the Armenian Church was too busy helping the country defend itself from a Persian invasion to attend the proceedings, and so broke ranks on the nature of the border between the divine and human in the single person of Christ.
 On one side of the Armenian/Turkish border, the Armenian operates as a ghost, an absent cause, as in “No Sign,” his catastrophe hidden in the belatedness of trauma representation, in the silence that is still somehow speaking.
 As Mahmoud Darwish wrote, “After the last border, there is no land.”
 He might have also meant no language—the term “genocide” is banned in Turkey.
 Israel, whose Old City hosts the Armenian Quarter, also sells weapons to Azerbaijan and does not formally recognize the Armenian Genocide.
 Balakian’s poetry must pass the acid test of being on this border, so his forms are not transcendent, Platonic, but rather grounded, and girded, and collapsed.
 If there is “no sign,” there is neither signified nor signifier.
 If the genocide is denied, there is neither its reality nor its representation.
 Balakian’s particular task, as poet, is to live on the border between these denied and dismantled components—a border which, because it separates two nonentities, is a place where signs cannot exist, where language finds its “black hole of caves.”

 The perpetrator’s attitude towards the victim—whether the Armenian (Azerbaijan’s president routinely refers to Armenians as jackals), or Gaia—is always reductive and instrumentalizing, its language denuded by its interest in conserving itself as a subject separate from its reliance on the object it is seeking to suppress.
 Its poetry suffers, even as its language wins the marketplace by replicating the network of power and propaganda that is its own subject production, a disembodied apparatus which can only destroy poets, never make them—as in Henrik Edoyan’s, “Hey, Turkish Poets”: